 Is your website behaving exactly as it should?
 Is it always online?
 Are you sure?
 What are the most popular pages?
 How many visitors did you have last month?
 How fast do the various pages load?
 Are they fast enough?
 Believe it or not, these are all important questions for the health of your website — and really shouldn't be ignored!
-The goal of this particular guide is to help ensure you're keeping track of everything you should be (note: for more guides in the same series, head on over to the main WinningWP Guides page).
+The goal of this guide is to help ensure you're keeping track of everything you should be.
+(Note: For more guides in the same series, head to the main WinningWP Guides page.)

-Monitoring a crucial aspect of running a WordPress site.
-You need to know what is happening with your site – how many visitors it has, whether it loads fast enough, whether it is always available, etc. Data on these things (and more) will help you make essential decisions: leading to better performance, happier visitors and, where appropriate, the state of your bottom line.
+Monitoring is a crucial aspect of running a WordPress site, as you need to know what's happening with it, such as how many visitors it has, whether it loads fast enough, whether it's always available, and so on.
+Data on these things (and more) will help you to make essential decisions, leading to better performance, happier visitors and, where relevant, a better bottom line.

 Monitoring is something to take very seriously and perform thoroughly.
 Fortunately, it’s not especially difficult once you know what tools to use and how to use them.
-This guide will show you everything you need to know in order to monitor your WordPress site.
-Whether you’re new to the topic or have made a start already, we’ll make sure you’re up to speed completely.
+This guide will show you everything you need to know to monitor your WordPress site.
+Whether you’re new to the topic or have made a start already, we’ll make sure you’re up to speed.

 We’ll look at why monitoring is important, what to monitor, and the best tools for the job.
 All of our top recommended tools are free, with paid upgrades available for those who need additional power and flexibility.
 We’ll also discuss the most convenient plans for those who want everything in one place.

 Ready to start learning?
 Let’s get to it!

 Monitoring your WordPress site lets you gather data that shows you whether your site is working as you’d expect.
 This data can help you to make better decisions about your site.